Alert Message

 Incorporated Societies Act 2022 Law Changes: What you need to know

 Do you help manage an incorporated society?
 If so, you’ll need to make a few changes to it in the coming years, thanks to the new Incorporated Societies Act 2022.
 Those changes include re-registering your society, with a constitution and processes compliant with the new Act.
-The good news: you have some time.
-The re-registration […]
+The good news - you still have some time. […]

 Read More